Last Updated on January 24, 2023 by Dee

 Try out various drawing techniques to find what you like best.

-In order to find what you like the most, you have to try everything; don’t be afraid to mess things up.
+To find what you like the most, you have to try everything; don’t be afraid to mess things up.

 You’ll learn from your mistakes and improve on them.